 Founded in 1706, little Allentown is rich with history.
 A former stop on the Underground Railroad, the village features original 19th century homes and the Old Mill, where you can shop for artisan goods at the Old Mill Crafter's Guild and sip a cappuccino at the Moth Coffeehouse.

 Step back into the age of elegance and gracious living in Spring Lake, a lovely beach resort town that's home to the longest non-commercial boardwalk on the Jersey Shore.
 Enjoy a relaxing walk along the beach before heading to romantic accommodations with a wood-burning fireplace at the Chateau Inn & Suites.

 Just minutes from Atlantic City, you can enjoy "nature by the sea" in the beach town of Brigantine.
 View the important work of the Marine Mammal Stranding Center, which rescues stranded dolphins, seals and sea turtles, and bike or drive along Wildlife Drive at Edwin B. Forsythe National Wildlife Refuge, where you can spy osprey, heron, egrets and even bald eagles!

 West Cape May

-The whimsical little sister of Cape May, West Cape May boasts its share of colorfully painted Victorian homes and charming eateries—plus celebrates the humble legume at its annual Lima Bean Festival.
-Go birding at the acclaimed Cape May Meadows or take a tour of Willow Creek Winery, set on the 200-year-old farm in the heart of the town.
+The whimsical little sister of Cape May, West Cape May boasts its share of colorfully painted Victorian homes and charming eateries—plus celebrates the humblest of legumes at its annual Lima Bean Festival.
+Go birding at the acclaimed South Cape May Meadows or take a tour of Willow Creek Winery, set on the 200-year-old farm in the heart of the town.